Judge Status

 Active BJCP Judges

 Most members have a status of Active, which indicates that they have had program activity within the last two years.
-Activity includes judging in a sanctioned competition, taking a BJCP exam, attending a CEP event, working on a committee or service project, grading or administering an exam, or by validating judge contact information using our Change-of-Address web application.
+Activity includes judging in a sanctioned competition, taking a BJCP exam, attending a CEP event, working on a committee or service project, grading or administering an exam, or by simply logging in to your account

 Inactive BJCP Judges